RamenDR/ramen/docs/design/Cephfs-RDR-ConsistencyGroup.md

 * Ramen get the existing VolumeGroupSnapshotClass
-* Ramen creates a ReplicationGroupSource with the schedule specification from the primary VRG.
-Within each schedule:
+* Ramen creates a ReplicationGroupSource with the schedule specification from the primary VRG. **This implies that Ramen will have a scheduler, replacing VolSync scheduler, to manage the synchronization scheduling of PVCs within a consistency group to the destination.** Within each schedule:
     * Ramen Update Status.LastSyncStartTime.
 Go to the Syncing state.
       In Syncing state:
         * Ramen creates a VolumeGroupSnapshot for the consistency group.